Sajor on WWII comfort women: Speak up against injustice and not wait for 50 years

 For years, the organizers, together with Japanese lawyers and activists, filed a case at the Tokyo District Court for legal compensation and restitution for war crimes committed against the comfort women but failed in winning the cases of the aging comfort women.

-They also said that Japan never issued a formal apology and criticized the release of token funds for remuneration.
+The Japanese government never issued a formal apology to the comfort women who came forward.
 “We knew we will not win because we filed a case against the Japanese government in Tokyo.
 But we let the stories of women during the war be heard.”

-The comfort women campaign earned international recognition and the support of their respective governments, which also leveraged on the sex slavery crime for negotiations on official development aid.
+Despite Japan’s denial, the comfort women campaign earned international recognition and the support of their respective governments, which also leveraged on the sex slavery crime for negotiations on official development aid with Japan.

 Lola Rosa Henson (Photo grab from Facebook)